MLBWeatherAnalysis/version-1/README.md

 ### Brian Ozawa Burns, Nicholas Elich
 Jul 2022

-We were curious to understand the impact of various weather conditions on OPS (On Base plus Slugging Percentage) in the Major League Baseball season of 2021.
-To do this, we pulled data from Weatherbit.io at the 30 ballpark locations across the United States.
-From there, we compiled a data file containing OPS, Temperature, Precipation, Wind Speed, Humidity, Pressure, Cloud Coverage, and UV (a less likely influence on OPS).
-Using this data, we constructed three models (Multiple Linear Regression, Lasso Regression, and Random Forest) which outputted an R^2 value of 0.005 with error values of about 0.2.
-Based on these results, we conclude that the weather conditions tested did not impact the game significantly.
+We were curious to understand the impact of various weather conditions on OPS (On Base Percentage plus Slugging Percentage) in the Major League Baseball season of 2021.
+To do this, we pulled data from Weatherbit.io at the 30 ballpark locations across the United States and Canada.
+From there, we compiled a data file containing OPS, Temperature, Precipitation, Wind Speed, Humidity, Pressure, Cloud Coverage, and UV (a less likely influence on OPS).
+Using this data, we constructed three models - a Multiple Linear Regression, Lasso Regression, and Random Forest - which all outputted error values of about 0.2.
+Based on our findings, we concluded that most weather conditions tested had little to no impact on OPS in the 2021 MLB season.
+The one variable that did, however, was temperature which, according to our Multiple Linear Regression model, had a t-statistic of 1.973 and a corresponding p-value of
+0.049.
+Using a significance level of 0.05, we were able to conclude that temperature had an effect on OPS in the 2021 MLB season.

 ```
 We would like to thank Ken Jee for his instructional resources online here: